no5ix/sux-mac/README.md

 # features

-- Directly Click to interact with the window under your mouse pointer (now, you don't need to click the other window first to 'activate' it, before I can interact with it)
+- Directly Click to interact with the window under your mouse pointer (now, you don't need to click the other window first to 'activate' it, before You can interact with it)
 - Trackpad gestures:
     - double tap with 2 fingers: middle click
     - clockwise rotation: close current window